siladu/simondudley-hylia/src/posts/birds-the-unusual-suspects-2020.md

 ![Greater Spotted Woodpecker - Kirkcudbright, Dumfries and Galloway](/images/greater-spotted-woodpecker-min.jpg "Greater Spotted Woodpecker - Kirkcudbright, Dumfries and Galloway")

 The camera on auto-focus is not really up to the task of capturing birds in flight.
-Ocassionally they come out alright, but it takes some patience!
+Occasionally they come out alright, but it takes some patience!

 ![Swallow in flight - Caerlaverock Wetland Centre, Dumfries and Galloway](/images/swallow-flight-min.jpg "Swallow in flight - Caerlaverock Wetland Centre, Dumfries and Galloway")